What Is Generalized Anxiety Disorder? Exploring The DSM-5’s Diagnostic Criteria

 The Diagnostic and Statistical Manual of Mental Disorders (edition 5) is a book identifying diagnosable mental health disorders and detailing the symptoms required to qualify for a diagnosis.

 The DSM-5 is the standardized model by which most mental health professionals operate and is a source of guidance when evaluating, diagnosing, and treating patients.
-There are five iterations of the DSM now.
+There are now five iterations of the DSM.
 Each version updates any changes in diagnostic criteria, symptoms, and research to provide accurate, safe, and effective information.
-The DSM-5 contains over ten years' worth of research and is considered the most up-to-date and reliable method of identifying disorders and determining how to proceed with treatment to pursue mental health.
+The DSM-5 contains over 10 years' worth of research and is considered the most up-to-date and reliable method of identifying disorders and determining how to proceed with treatment to pursue mental health.

 The DSM-5 is used for diagnostics and medical and insurance coding.
 Because medical coding is essential in receiving reimbursement and allowing a treatment routine to be implemented, these manuals are an integral aspect of diagnosing, treating, and billing for therapy services.
 They allow insurance companies to determine what the patient's condition is and what treatment might involve.

-The American Psychiatric Association, a national psychiatric institution, wrote and revised the DSM.
-As a national institute, the American Psychiatric Association focuses on creating a manual for assessment and diagnosis rather than treatment for each disorder.
+The American Psychiatric Association, a national psychiatric institution, wrote and has revised the Diagnostic and Statistical Manual of Mental Disorders.
+As a national institute, the American Psychiatric Association focuses on creating a manual for the assessment and diagnosis of a medical condition rather than treatment for each disorder.

 Why is the DSM-5 used in psychology?

 Psychological symptoms of mental health, such as anxiety symptoms, can often mimic one another, and many of them seem to blend or overlap in patients.
-Psychology is a vast field, filled with countless patients and innumerable combinations of risk factors, family histories, and co-morbid conditions.
-Determining what a patient is dealing with and, by extension, what the doctor is dealing with, can be a lengthy process and often requires the objective assistance of a manual.
+Psychology is a vast field, filled with countless patients and innumerable combinations of risk factors, family histories, and comorbid conditions.
+Determining what a patient is dealing with and, by extension, what the primary care doctor is facing — can be a lengthy process and often requires the objective assistance of a manual.
 The DSM-5 is that manual.

 The DSM-5: Anxiety disorder qualifications

-The anxiety symptoms of different DSM 5 anxiety disorders changed with the last DSM update, and the manual provides the insurance codes necessary to proceed with treatment.
-Qualifications include various symptoms unique to varying forms of anxiety disorders.
-Panic disorder, for instance, requires patients to experience panic attacks without a legitimate reason to incite panic, and attacks must happen with some regularity.
-Post-traumatic stress disorder requires that patients have experienced some form of traumatic event before experiencing stress and (potentially) panic attacks.
+The anxiety symptoms of different DSM-5 anxiety disorders changed with the last DSM update, and the manual provides the insurance codes necessary to proceed with treatment.
+Qualifications include various symptoms unique to each type of anxiety disorder.
+Panic disorder, for instance, typically causes recurring unexpected panic attacks without a legitimate reason to incite panic.

 Differences in the DSM-5 and previous iterations

 The DSM-5 changed some of the categories previously delineated for anxiety disorders.
 The most significant change within anxiety disorders came in the form of organization.
 While the classic anxiety disorders remained intact, two new conditions were brought into the traditional sphere (selective mutism and separation anxiety disorder).
-Other anxiety disorders also changed, as they were grouped into several distinct categories, including obsessive-compulsive, traumatic, and dissociative.
+Other disorders also changed, as they were regrouped into several distinct categories, including obsessive-compulsive, traumatic, and dissociative.
+In line with the new delineations, obsessive-compulsive disorder and post-traumatic stress disorder, which were once classified as anxiety disorders, have been reclassified.

 Aside from changes made to the types of anxiety disorders, the DSM-5 also altered the symptoms and classification of both agoraphobia and panic disorder to more pared-down versions of themselves, allowing for a greater scope of patients to be diagnosed with each condition.
 The DSM-5 also identified potential crossovers in diagnoses and instructed providers on how to proceed with these crossovers.

-Generalized anxiety disorder is diagnosable when patients have experienced uncontrolled anxiety on most days for at least six months, as well as sleep disturbances, changes in physical health, difficulty concentrating, and significant impairment in functioning.
-They also must not have another mental or physical disorder that explains these symptoms.
+Generalized anxiety disorder is diagnosable when patients have experienced anxiety that is difficult to control on most days for at least six months, as well as sleep disturbances, changes in physical health, difficulty concentrating, and significant impairment in functioning.
+They also must not be experiencing symptoms due to the physiological effects of a substance or have another mental or physical disorder that explains these symptoms.

-A doctor may prescribe benzodiazepines and antidepressants to treat GAD to improve brain chemistry and mental health, as the symptoms of anxiety disorders often intersect with the symptoms of depression and depressive disorders.
+A doctor may prescribe benzodiazepines and antidepressants such as selective serotonin reuptake inhibitors (SSRIs)to improve brain chemistry and mental health, as the symptoms of anxiety disorders often intersect with the symptoms of depression and other mood disorders.
 These interventions typically work as a means of calming fear and other intense, adverse reactions on a biological level and can help alleviate some of the physical symptoms of anxiety.
 A medical professional can prescribe medication to treat depression, GAD symptoms, and other mental and physical illnesses after a physical exam.

 Engaging in treatment with a qualified professional who has a strong history of treating anxiety disorders can help relieve many anxiety symptoms.
 Some research suggests that therapy can be more effective than medication.